Sexual Harassment in the Workplace

 What is the Worker Protection Act 2023?

-The Worker Protection Act 2023 will come into force on 26 October 2024.
+The Worker Protection Act 2023 came into force on 26 October 2024.
 This act is an amendment of the Equality Act 2010, which aims to strengthen existing protection against sexual harassment at work.
 Employers will need to 'take reasonable steps' to ensure the protection of employees against sexual harassment.

 The new duty to prevent sexual harassment in the UK will be enforceable by employment tribunals, which can increase compensation for victims by up to 25% if an employer has breached their duty.
 Given that the average sex discrimination award in 2022 was £37,607, this uplift can be significant.